Aouidate/Chemoinformatics-compiliation/README.md

 * [COCONUT](https://coconut.naturalproducts.net/) : Natural Products Online is an open source project for Natural Products (NPs) storage, search and analysis.
 The present version hosts COCONUT, the COlleCtion of Open Natural ProdUcTs, one of the biggest and best annotated resources for NPs available free of charge and without any restriction.

+* [Lotus](https://lotus.naturalproducts.net/) : One of the largest and best-annotated resources for NP occurrences, available free of charge and without any restrictions.
+LOTUS is a dynamic database that is hosted both on its official website and [on Wikidata](https://www.wikidata.org/wiki/Wikidata:Main_Page).
+The Wikidata version enables community curation and the addition of new data if needed.

 **Tools for descriptors calculation**